ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/workflows.md

 3. Click on the completed `Train Model` workflow.

-4. Copy the The 11 digit ID number from the end of the URL in your browser address bar.
+4. Copy the 11-digit ID number from the end of the URL in your browser address bar.

 ![#run-id](/images/run-id.png)